 Gupta had spent his tenure refocusing the firm on growth.
 He put a halt to what he considered money-wasting research, implemented what was known as “100 percent cubed”—bringing 100 percent of the firm, 100 percent of the time to 100 percent of the world.
 The firm had grown from 58 offices to 81; from 3,300 consultants to 7,700 and it nearly doubled its revenues from $1.2 billion to $3.4 billion.

 The average tenure of a Fortune 500TM CMO is around 18 months.
-While the tenure may be longer for marketers in a professional services firm, life can be a lot more messy.
+While the tenure may be longer for marketers in a professional services firm, life can be a lot messier.
 I have held senior marketing roles at some of the world’s best consulting firms and have consulted at many others.
-A theme that arises time and time again is how ineffective marketing is—whether the problem is strategy, organization, leadership or something else.
+A theme that arises time and time again is how ineffective marketing is—whether the problem is strategy, organization, leadership, or something else.

 Firms’ actions swing like a pendulum as they try to drive growth and get marketing “right.”
 They hire “doers” and then they hire “thinkers.”
 They fire the “thinkers” and then hire “doers.”
 Partners want only marketers who understand law firms, accounting firms, architectural firms, then they want anything but.
 They centralize, and then they decentralize marketing.
 They align marketing with geography, and then they swing to lines of business.
 Firms buy technologies, hire cold-callers to get leads, add budget and take budget away.
 The pendulum swings back and forth desperately searching for a solution to their “marketing” problem.